he-yang/Excel-to-JSON/source/privacy.md

 ## 5. How the Service Works

 The **Excel-to-JSON** Service operates entirely within your local device.
 When you use the Service:
-- Your Excel data is processed locally on your device.
+- Your Excel/WPS data is processed locally on your device.
-- The conversion from Excel to JSON is performed within your Microsoft Excel environment or web browser.
+- The conversion from Excel to JSON is performed within your Microsoft Excel/WPS environment or web browser.
 - No data is sent to our servers, except as described in Section 4.

 ## 6. Your Responsibilities

 While we take steps to ensure your data remains private, you are responsible for:
-- Ensuring the security of your Microsoft Excel software or web browser and the device on which you use the Service.
+- Ensuring the security of your Microsoft Excel/WPS software or web browser and the device on which you use the Service.
-- Managing and protecting any sensitive or confidential data within your Excel files.
+- Managing and protecting any sensitive or confidential data within your Excel/WPS files.
 - Complying with applicable data protection laws and regulations.
 - Maintaining the accuracy of your billing information and promptly updating any changes.